WWJ-TV: "First Forecast"

-In January 2008, the station rebranded itself as "WWJ-TV", dropping the "CBS Detroit" moniker it had been using, and reintroduced local weather updates titled "First Forecast" during The Early Show and at 11 pm.
+In January 2008, the station rebranded itself as "WWJ-TV", dropping the "CBS Detroit" moniker it had been using, and reintroduced local weather updates titled "First Forecast" during The Early Show and at 11 p.m.
 That year, the station entered into a three-year contract with the Detroit Lions to broadcast their preseason games and in-season coaches' shows, which had been on WKBD.
 In 2009, the weather forecasts expanded with a new live two-hour morning program, First Forecast Mornings.
 News headlines on the program were provided through a partnership with the Detroit Free Press.
 From 2011, Syma Chowdhry, later of WXYZ-TV and News 12 New Jersey, was the program's news anchor.
 First Forecast Mornings ended on December 28, 2012, and was replaced with the CBS Morning News and a re-airing of Dr. Phil; a statement issued by the station read, "WWJ remains committed to local programming where it makes sense."
 The station's local output consisted of "Eye on Detroit" feature segments during CBS This Morning (and later CBS Mornings), the Sunday morning public affairs program Michigan Matters, and the aforementioned "First Forecast" 11 p.m. updates.

 In 2017, CBS Radio agreed to merge with Entercom, which separated WWJ radio from WWJ-TV.
 Due to the nature of the sale, CBS retained the trademark rights to "WWJ", which was leased back to Entercom (now Audacy, Inc.) for use on the radio station under a long-term licensing agreement.